 Small Business SEO Key #2 - Your Content

-One of the most important SEO aspects, keywords play a huge role in upping your website’s visibility.
+Keywords are one of the most vital SEO pillars, as they play a huge role in upping your website’s visibility.
 Be as specific as possible in coming up with keywords to populate your site’s pages.
 Offering up specific keywords and phrases will help Google get your website in front of users who are looking for what you are selling.

 Here are the spots where you’ll want your keywords: